NaveenDataNinja/sales-data/README.md

     quantity INT NOT NULL,
     price DECIMAL(10,2) NOT NULL
 );
-3️⃣ Make sure to update your app.py file with the correct database credentials.
+3️⃣ Update database credentials in app.py if necessary.

-🔹 5️⃣ Run the Flask Application
+5️⃣ Run the Flask Application
 bash
 Copy
 Edit